 For a while I thought I might become another statistic.
 And before I went into treatment this past December, I had accepted that death from my eating disorder would be my fate.

 There were points when I honestly welcomed death because I was exhausted from living with a monster in my head day after day with no relief in sight.
 And then we add the secrecy and shame; I’m so visible online but struggling oh-so silently.
 My pancreas and kidneys were shutting down and my doctor told me that without treatment I’d likely die.
 Instead of feeling fear, I felt nothing but relief.
 I was exhausted and defeated from 20 years of living with this eating disorder, tormenting me every second of every day.

-But my incredible dietitian, Erica Leon, helped get me into treatment at Center For Discovery.
-I attempted to turn it down at first because I was so damn tired of fighting.
-Eventually I agreed to go into residential treatment and I am glad I did.
-While this has been an excruciating last few months, I’m working to surrender more every single day.
+But I agreed to go back to treatment and while this has been an excruciating last few months, I’m working to surrender more every single day.
 At this point, my recovery is a minute to minute battle but I am doing the best I can.
 I wish I could tell you that I’ve seen the light and am fully recovered but that’s not how recovery works.